How can I get involved?

 Skate Charlotte Q & A for roller skaters and refs.

 Do I need to know how to skate?

 You do not need to come to us knowing how to skate or be an expert.
 Bonus points if you do/are, but we have trainers who will teach any interested folks how to safely complete a variety of basic skating skills such as stops, falls, proper form and technique, etc. Only refs and roller derby competitors will need to learn how to skate.

 Last time I skated was elementary school!
 Is that OK?

-What should I bring?
+What should I bring to Skate Charlotte?